Ahb98/rocket-ship/Spark_4_2.md

 Eventually people stop trusting the data.
 Instead of discussing business decisions,they spend hours discussing whose number is correct.

-The Spark 4.2 Solution
-Spark introduces Metric Views.
+### The Spark 4.2 Solution: Spark introduces Metric Views.
-Instead of defining metrics everywhere...
-Define them once inside Spark.
+Instead of defining metrics everywhere, define them once inside Spark.
 Spark now understands business concepts such as:
-	•	Dimensions
+- Dimensions
-	•	Measures
+- Measures
-	•	Metrics
+- Metrics
-	•	Business logic
+- Business logic
 as first-class objects.
 This means Spark no longer only understands tables and columns.
 It also understands business meaning.

-Real Example
+Example:
 Suppose we have this sales table. date	region	product	user_id	revenue
 2025-01-01	North	Laptop	101	50000